Royal Berkshire NHS Foundation Trust: Performance

 The Trust established a Hospital at Home service in 2015.
 Suitable patients are taken home, where a nurse will agree a care plan tailored to their condition.
 The average length of "stay" on the home care scheme between three and four days for each patient.
 It was anticipated that up to 1,600 people in West Berkshire each year would use the scheme.

 In the End of Life Care Audit – Dying in Hospital carried out by the Royal College of Physicians in 2016, the Trust did well, with scores between 82% and 96% across the five indicators, while the national average was between 56% and 84%.

 In January 2020, the Trust was found to fail meeting its performance of the last five years in providing A&E services to patients, with thousands of patients having to wait for more than four hours to be seen in A&E.

+Royal Berks Charity

+The foundation's work across all its sites is supported by the Royal Berkshire NHS Foundation Trust Charity, a registered charity more commonly known as the Royal Berks Charity.